cbaldacin/rest-ldap/README.md

 # rest-ldap
-A start point about expose LDAP data through a REST level 3 API
+A start point to expose LDAP data through a REST level 3 API